Imagine you’re arranging a music festival.

 The importance of social media has never been greater.
-Creating a branded hashtag and promoting it on social media will surely boost your event attendance.
+Creating and promoting a branded hashtag on social media will surely boost your event attendance.
 Guests capturing and sharing their favourite moments and engaging on a social media wall will add real-time excitement and generate a fuss.
 This is just one benefit of your social media presence.

 6. Utilising Sharing Services

 Ensuring accommodation and transportation for the event attendees has always occupied a big portion of both the event plan and budget.
-But today ride-sharing services like Uber or Lyft, and home sharing rental like Airbnb has definitely made life easier for event planners.
+But today, ride-sharing services like Uber or Lyft and home-sharing rentals like Airbnb have definitely made life easier for event planners.

 Alongside these, airfare tracking services like Hopper & Kayak provide information about airline tickets and pricing.
 For instance, Hopper’s algorithm is so advanced that it not only notifies you when there is a price drop but also predicts the further probability of price changes; this is a fabulous tool to have available for event organisers handling attendees who need to travel a great distance.

-In this tech-dominated era, it’s hard to imagine a hosting successful event without taking advantage of new technologies.
-With so many technologies around, the hardest part for many event planners is to determine which event technologies best meet their requirements.
-You have to be adaptive and willing to adjust accordingly in order to get the best results.
+In this tech-dominated era, it’s hard to imagine hosting a successful event without using new technologies.
+With so many technologies around, the hardest part for many event planners is determining which event technologies best meet their requirements.
+You have to be adaptive and willing to adjust accordingly to get the best results.
 Implementing these brilliant technological ideas might provide a boost to your next event.

 Image Credit: RFID bands